marcoperg/ontology/math/Algebra/Group Theory/Group Homomorphism.md

 ## Normal subgroups are kernels
 Every normal subgroup of a group $G$ is the kernel of a homomorphism of $G$.
 In particular, a normal subgroup $N$ is the kernel of the mapping $g \mapsto gN$ from $G$ to $G/N$.

+## Endomorphisms
+An homomorphism from a group $G$ to itself is called an endomorphism.
+If an endomorphism that is also an isomorphism is called and [[Group Isomorphisms|automorphism]].